dcox79/Azure-IaC-LZ/README.md

 This deployment does not need policies and management groups because they are already deployed using Azure's Cloud Adoption Framework's landing zone accelerator.

 **[Optional Step]**
-Prep Subscription: Delete all resources in the current subscription using Azure CLI
+Prep Subscription: Verify your in the correct Subscription and Delete all resources in the current subscription using Azure CLI

+`az account show --query "[name,id]" -o tsv`
 `az group list --query "[].name" -o tsv | ForEach-Object { az group delete -n $_ -y }`

 **Deploy the platform** Deploys log analytics workspace, firewall, route table, and virtual network.